Our Community

 Kia ora, a warm welcome to Hāwea.

 The Hāwea community includes Lake Hāwea, the small township on the lakefront and Hāwea Flat, its rural counterpart tucked back down the valley towards the hills.
 Hāwea Flat was originally the main settlement and hub of the area due to the farming community, with Lake Hāwea an early recreational holiday destination.
-This has gradually changed with the development of housing, and Lake Hāwea is now the larger township with more services, with the exception of the Primary School.
+This has gradually changed with the development of housing, and Lake Hāwea is now the larger township with more services.

 Town vs Country (Annual Waitangi Day Competition)